xquery/rxq/README.md

    ....
 };
 ```
 The above ex1:get-address() function is invoked when there is an HTTP GET Request on URL /address/id/(.*).
 The routing 'magic' is taken care of by the rxq-rewriter.xqy (which you attach to MarkLogic appserver).
+The %rxq:GET annotation specifies the HTTP method and the %rxq:path annotation value specifies the concrete URL.

-The value for the ex1:get-address function's $id variable is taken from the first regex capture group in the url as specified by rxq:path (e.g. provided in the url itself).
-The $id value can be used by some search to lookup a value.
+The value for the ex1:get-address function's $id variable is taken from the first regex capture group in the url as specified by %rxq:path.
+This $id value can then be used by some search to lookup the address.

 RXQ supports 3 annotations at this time;